Document Text |

 Summary |

-Be it also enacted and confirmed that there be ten pounds of tobacco per poll and a bushel of corn per poll paid to the ministers within the several parishes of the colony for all tithable persons, that is to say, as well for all youths of sixteen years of age and upwards, as also for all negro women at the age of sixteen years. | The Virginia Grand Assembly states that taxes must be paid for every man over the age of 16, and all black women over the age of 16. |
+Be it also enacted and confirmed that there be ten pounds of tobacco per poll and a bushel of corn per poll paid to the ministers within the several parishes of the colony for all tithable persons, that is to say, as well for all youths of sixteen years of age and upwards, as also for all negro women at the age of sixteen years. | The Virginia Grand Assembly states that taxes must be paid for every man over the age of sixteen and all Black women over the age of sixteen. |

 Act I, Laws of Virginia, March 1643 (Hening, Statutes at Large, 1: 242).